linux-kdevops/kdevops/docs/kdevops-first-run.md

 The way to use this 'first run' feature is to just enable the option, and keep running `make` until it stops telling you to fix things.
-The first run stuff verifies and ensures your user can bring up a virtualization guest as a regular user without needing root, *if* you've enabled local virtualization technologies.
+The first run stuff verifies and ensures your user can bring up a virtualization guest as a regular user without needing root.
 This is typically done by having your username be part of a few special groups, depending on your Linux distribution.
 Other than that, the other amount of work the `first run` stuff does is nags / complains are about disabling AppArmor / SELinux, and maybe needing to reboot.

 You should just disable the `CONFIG_KDEVOPS_FIRST_RUN` once kdevops stops complaining about things, and then just run `make mrproper` and never, *ever*